solid-miv/predictive-model/README.md

 ### Models available
-This recommendation system can predict the costs with 3 models:
+This system can predict the costs with 3 models:
 - Deep Neural Network (you can find its architecture in `saved_models/saved_model_dnn/model_train_dnn.py`)
 - Wide&Deep Neural Network (you can find its architecture in `saved_models/saved_model_wdnn/model_train_wdnn.py`)
 - Random Forest Regression (you can find its setup in `saved_models/saved_model_forest/model_train_forest.py`)